ardyesp/ESPWebDAV/README.md

 I am using this setup as a networked drive for 3D Printer running Marlin.
 Following circuit with ESP8266 and MicroSD adapter is fabricated on a PCB.
 A full size SD card adapter is glued to one end and provides access to all SPI data lines.
 ESP8266 code avoids accessing micro SD card, when Marlin is reading/writing to it (detected using Chip Select line).

-GCode can be directly uploaded from the slicer to this remote drive, thereby simpliying the workflow.
+GCode can be directly uploaded from the slicer (Cura) to this remote drive, thereby simplifying the workflow.

 ![Printer Hookup Diagram](PrinterHookup.png)